Kraballa/ResistanceCalculatorTool/README.md

 It displays all relevant informations to turn the calculated Resistance Chain into an actual circuit in a compact immediately understood way which is why I implemented it.

+UI tweaks include:
+- the colours used to visually represent a too large diversion from desired values in the detailed list is also used for that specific cell in the Resistance Chain list
+- tweaked margins for more consistency
+- the detailed view has its values rounded to a certain amount of decimal places.
+10 for ampere, 4 for outputs, 2 for all ratios and total resistances

 ### (Previous) Update 1.0.3:
 This update features almost no visible changes.
 I've added a link to the GitHub repository and a detail view to the resistance ratio tool.